JRMeyer/jrmeyer.github.io/_posts/2017-02-14-Installing-Merlin.markdown

 The second file type in the `experiments` dir is `*.lab`.
 These files are the "label" files which contain alignments for either phones or states to our audio files from our data set.
 We have two kinds of files here: (1) for phoneme alignments, and (2) for state alignments.

+Quoting from email communication with Srikanth Ronanki (one of the Merlin creators):

+>To train a voice using Merlin, you either require phone-level or state-level alignments but not both.
+This option is configurable in `global_settings.cfg`.
+>
+>Only very few international languages have enough resources to derive state-level alignments using HMMs -- therefore Merlin is configured to even run with phone-level alignments which can be manually-labelled.
+But, the default demo runs using state-level alignments.

 First, for phoneme alignments, we see something like this:

 {% highlight bash %}